-The Group's principal financial instruments comprise cash and cash equivalents and short-term investments that are derived directly from operations.
-The main purpose of these financial instruments is to finance the Group's operating requirements.
-The other financial assets and financial liabilities arising directly from its operations are trade receivables and payables.
+The Group's principal financial assets include trade and other receivables, cash and cash equivalents that are derived directly from operations.
+The Group's principal financial liabilities comprise of trade and other payables, the main purpose of which is to finance the Group's operations.
 The Group does not engage in any trading of financial instruments.